top of page

 Are solar panels worth it?
 This is because with net-metering solar users are able to reduce their energy bills when they receive a credit.
 Where net-metering is available, there is no need to use batteries to store excess solar power, because the utility grid is used to store this excess power which can be used by other homeowners or businesses nearby, while the solar panel owner receives a credit that lowers their bill received from their utility company.

 However, to answer the question: Are solar panels worth it with net metering?
 It depends on whether your state is implementing net-metering and the approach taken with regard to compensation or net metering tariff structure.
 For instance, the utility company may charge net-metering solar users for utilizing their grid and when utilities do this, this may affect the overall cost of switching to solar.
 Therefore depending on what state you are and what net-metering tariff is being implemented in your state; this will affect your payback period for your solar panels and the savings you can achieve when you switch to solar.
-To learn more about net-metering and approach taken by your state, you can check here.
+To learn more about net-metering and approach taken by your state, you can check here

 With the decreasing solar panel cost and PV technology advancement, it is a matter of time when solar PV will reach grid parity and compete well without subsidies.
 This means more energy savings as the PV technology will be cheaper as the only thing to be paid for will be the solar panels and cost of installation as solar energy is free and abundant in nature.